Hprasadi98/Hprasadi98/README.md

 🌱 I’m currently learning MERN stack.

-💞️ I’m looking to collaborate on Software Engineering projects.
+💞️ I’m looking to collaborate on Web and Mobile app development projects.

 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/hasitha-prasadini-3a2a0326a/)